when things go wrong

 not a message

 Any POS provider offering 24/7/365 phone and remote login support should be prioritised not only because critical issues can be promptly resolved, but also because it shows how confident they are with the quality of their product.
 Vast majority of issues can be usually resolved with a simple phone call and/or remote support session.
-The remaining small fraction of faults where on-site presence is required to fix hardware narrows your search to providers having a technician available within a reasonable driving distance from your venue.
+The remaining small fraction of faults where on-site presence is required to fix hardware narrows your search for the best restaurant POS system to providers having a technician available within a reasonable driving distance from your venue.

-You should also consider the cost of support plans.
+You should also consider the cost of support plans when choosing a restaurant POS system.
 The support charges can vary dramatically from being included in the POS fee to many hundreds of dollars per enquiry.
 The cost can also vary depending on the type of support be it on-site or over the phone and time of a day the request is made.
 It is worthwhile to familiarise yourself with the support options as it may be the most effective insurance against loss of profit caused by system failures.

 locally available technicians for responsive

 For most cloud POS solutions, their performance is directly related to the Internet connection quality.
 This is one of the major reasons high volume sites in Australia find it difficult to use the cloud based popular POS systems for restaurants and hospitality for critical business operations.
 For sites dealing with a relatively small volume of orders this often isn’t an issue as likely interruptions caused by the Internet faults can present a justifiable trade off against the initial installation costs.